 For more information about Books Beyond Words please watch their video on YouTube.

 Beyond Words Book Clubs.
 There are two book clubs established in Surrey at Epsom Library and Farnham Library.
 For more information, contact email@example.com or call 0345 600 9009 (select option 6).

 Free Beyond Words resources on coping with Coronavirus.

 Reading Well supports people to understand and manage their health and wellbeing using helpful reading.
 The books are all recommended by health experts, as well as people with lived experience of the conditions and topics covered and their relatives and carers.

 Self Help books can be highly effective when read on their own, or when used with prescribed medication, counselling, or therapy.
 Reading Well is designed to give practical information and advice while encouraging self-awareness and understanding of individual health issues.

 There are many organisations available that provide activities, services and support for those with complex needs:

-- The Surrey Local Offer helps find information about local services, support and events for children and young people aged 0-25 years who have special educational needs or disabilities (SEND).
+- The Surrey Local Offer helps find information about local services, support and events for children and young people aged 0 to 25 years who have additional needs and disabilities (Surrey AND).

 - HelpKidzLearn is the place to find accessible software which enables children of all abilities to, play develop and achieve.